eka43/2d-graphic-rpg/README.md

 Chai's number - 77eight96eight471eight<br />
 If you want to see the whole code, you should contact Chai and get his permission.<br />

+# How to play
+* A user can move own character by pressing w,a,s,d keys.
+* Click is an attacking.
+* Monster is following a user's character.

+# Skills
+Java

 # copyright
 Items, weapons’ sprites:
 http://ratemyserver.net<br />